QuantConnect/Documentation/03-Algorithm-Reference/07-trading-and-orders.rst

 **Order Slippage Impact**

 By default, QuantConnect does not model slippage impact though we highly recommend you include a slippage model in your algorithm.
 Slippage is the difference between the expected and final fill prices of a trade.
-For more information on creating your own slippage models, see our documentation.
+For more information on creating your own slippage models, see our :ref:`documentation <algorithm-reference-reality-modeling-slippage-models>`.

 **Transaction Cost Models**

 By default, transaction fees are modelled from Interactive Brokers Brokerage rates.
 These models are customizable by setting a new ``FeeModel``.
-For more information on creating your own fee models, see our documentation.
+For more information on creating your own fee models, see our :ref:`documentation <algorithm-reference-reality-modeling-fee-models>`.

 **Brokerage Models**

 Brokerage models aim to combine all of the models relevant for a brokerage together as a set.
 If you set the appropriate brokerage model, the fee models and supported order types will be appropriately set in your algorithm.
-For more information on setting your brokerage models, see our documentation.
+For more information on setting your brokerage models, see our :ref:`documentation <algorithm-reference-reality-modeling-brokerage-models>`.

 |

+.. _algorithm-reference-trading-and-orders-automatic-position-sizing:

 Automatic Position Sizing (SetHoldings)
 =======================================